Rickey Henderson: Legacy

 Tony La Russa, Henderson's manager in the late 1980s in Oakland, said, "He rises to the occasion—the big moment—better than anybody I've ever seen."
 Coach Rene Lachemann said, "If you're one run down, there's nobody you'd ever rather have up at the plate than Rickey."
 Teammate Mitchell Page said, "It wasn't until I saw Rickey that I understood what baseball was about.
 Rickey Henderson is a run, man.
 That's it.
 When you see Rickey Henderson, I don't care when, the score's already 1–0.
 If he's with you, that's great.
 If he's not, you won't like it."

 A's pitching coach Dave Duncan said of Henderson, "You have to be careful because he can knock one out.
 But you don't want to be too careful because he's got a small strike zone and you can't afford to walk him.
 And that's only half the problem.
 When he gets on base he's more trouble still."
 Sportswriter Tom Verducci wrote, "Baseball is designed to be an egalitarian sort of game in which one player among the 18 is not supposed to dominate...
 Yet in the past quarter-century Henderson and Barry Bonds have come closest to dominating a baseball game the way Michael Jordan could a basketball game."

 In July 2007, New York Sun sportswriter Tim Marchman posited that Henderson's accomplishments were "not because of his body, but because of his brain".
 He praised his ability to detect if a pitcher was throwing to first or home plate, and his discipline to coax walks as a means to get on base.
-Added Marchman:
+He added:

 Maybe he'd get a bit more credit for all this if he were some boring drip like Cal Ripken Jr., blathering on endlessly about humility and apple pie and tradition and whatever else, but we're all better off with things the way they are...
 Everyone had their fun when he broke Lou Brock's stolen base record and proclaimed, 'I am the greatest', but he was, of course, just saying what was plainly true."